 From nonprofit funding to project grants to community service work, there’s been no shortage of social impact initiatives in North Texas.

-We’ve seen a number of corporations, startups, and organizations make moves over the past year to prepare for a post-pandemic future, drive equity and inclusion, boost the burgeoning local startup ecosystem, and more.
+We’ve seen a number of corporations, startups, and organizations make moves over the past months to help those who need it most, drive equity and inclusion, boost the burgeoning local startup ecosystem, and more.
 Here’s a roundup of locals making a difference right now with charitable donations, grantmaking, volunteer efforts, or positive disruption.

 Know of a Force for Good?
 Let us know.